pambros/CNN-2D-X-Ray-Catheter-Detection/README.md

-# Catheter Segmentation in X-Ray Fluoroscopy using convolutional neural networks
+# Catheter segmentation in X-Ray fluoroscopy using convolutional neural networks

 This code is the implementation of the method presented in the following paper: